Jyā, koti-jyā and utkrama-jyā: Terminology

-An arc of a circle is like a bow and so is called a dhanu or chāpa which in Sanskrit means "a bow".
+An arc of a circle is like a bow and so is called a or which in Sanskrit means "a bow".

 The straight line joining the two extremities of an arc of a circle is like the string of a bow and this line is a chord of the circle.
-This chord is called a jyā which in Sanskrit means "a bow-string", presumably translating Hipparchus's χορδή with the same meaning.
+This chord is called a which in Sanskrit means "a bow-string", presumably translating Hipparchus's χορδή with the same meaning.

-The word jīvá is also used as a synonym for jyā in geometrical literature.
+The word is also used as a synonym for in geometrical literature.

 At some point, Indian astronomers and mathematicians realised that computations would be more convenient if one used the halves of the chords instead of the full chords and associated the half-chords with the halves of the arcs.
-The half-chords were called ardha-jyās or jyā-ardhas.
-These terms were again shortened to jyā by omitting the qualifier ardha which meant "half of".
+The half-chords were called s or s.
+These terms were again shortened to by omitting the qualifier which meant "half of".

-The Sanskrit word koṭi has the meaning of "point, cusp", and specifically "the curved end of a bow".
+The Sanskrit word has the meaning of "point, cusp", and specifically "the curved end of a bow".